Qin Shi Huang (Legalism), Augustus (Roman Empire), Washington (Democracy), and Lenin (Communism): Government’s Changes

 The Battle of Actium profoundly impacted the course of Roman history.
 It marked the end of the Roman Republic and the beginning of the Roman Empire, shaping the political landscape and cultural legacy of the ancient world.

-Augustus established a new political system, the Principate, which combined monarchy and republic elements.
+Augustus established a new political system, the Principate, which combined elements of monarchy and republicanism.

 The first Roman emperor, Augustus, established a new political system, the Principate, a clever blend of monarchical and republican elements.
 This system allowed Augustus to maintain considerable power while preserving the illusion of a republic, appeasing the Roman people accustomed to a republican form of government.